Sharpness-Guided Group Relative Policy Optimization via Probability Shaping: Introduction

-To tackle this, we propose a simple yet effective method: \textbf{Token-Regulated GRPO}, which introduces a probability-aware token weight that increases with the token’s probability as described in Eq. (\ref{eq:our_objective}), so that high-probability tokens are emphasized and low-probability ones are downweighted.
-Experiments across logic puzzles, mathematical reasoning, and agentic QA confirm that Token-Regulated GRPO consistently outperforms GRPO.
-In particular, across all these RLVR settings, TR-GRPO delivers substantial gains: on the K\&K logic puzzles benchmark, Qwen2.5-3B improves from \textbf{0.39} to \textbf{0.63} (Table \ref{tab:kk_logic}); in agentic multi-hop QA, exact-match accuracy nearly doubles from \textbf{13.84} to \textbf{27.29} (Table \ref{tab:agentic}); and on math benchmarks including OlympiadBench and Minerva, we observe average improvements of \textbf{+6–10\%} (Table \ref{tab:math}).
-Beyond raw accuracy, TR-GRPO yields smoother gradient trajectories and more stable training dynamics (Figure \ref{fig:grad_norm}), confirming the benefit of probability-aware reweighting.
+Experiments across diverse settings including logic puzzles, mathematical reasoning, and agentic QA confirm that Sharpness-Guided GRPO consistently outperforms GRPO.
+In particular, across all these RLVR settings, GRPO-SG delivers substantial gains: on the K\&K logic puzzles benchmark, Qwen2.5-3B improves from \textbf{0.42} to \textbf{0.63} (Table \ref{tab:kk_logic}); in agentic QA, the overall average exact-match accuracy across the benchmark suite nearly doubles from \textbf{13.84} to \textbf{27.29} (Table \ref{tab:agentic}); and on math benchmarks including OlympiadBench and Minerva, we observe average improvements of \textbf{+2.7--6.0\%} (Table \ref{tab:math}).
+Beyond accuracy, GRPO-SG yields smoother gradient-norm trajectories and more stable training (Figure \ref{fig:grad_norm}), consistent with the sharpness-control mechanism.

+In summary, this paper makes three main contributions: \begin{itemize} \item We provide a generalization view of GRPO by linking RLVR training to a robust generalization objective and its sharpness surrogate. \item Guided by this view, we propose \text{GRPO-SG}, a simple GRPO variant that applies confidence-shaped token weights to regulate per-token update magnitude and reduce sharpness. \item We validate GRPO-SG across diverse RLVR benchmarks, showing consistent gains over GRPO together with smoother gradient-norm trajectories and more stable training. \end{itemize}